❄

-Rasgo is a metadata-only product, meaning all of your actual rows and columns stay in your data warehouse and Rasgo interacts with your data via dynamically generating SQL.
+Rasgo is a metadata-only product, meaning all of your actual data stay in your data warehouse and Rasgo queries it there via dynamically generating SQL.

-- Rasgo catalogs tables and views in any database it has access to
+• Rasgo reads the information schema for tables and columns it has access to

-- Rasgo dynamically generates and executes SQL on behalf of the user to transform and analyze data
+• Rasgo dynamically generates and executes SQL on behalf of the user to analyze data

 Rasgo will always connect to your Snowflake account from these IP addresses.
 Make sure to whitelist them if you have networking restrictions enabled in Snowflake.